 Many people messaged me to ask why I had not pointed out that the Campbellites believe a false Gospel, which I have written about at Pulpit & Pen many times before.
 In fact, virtually all Baptists and 100% of Reformed believers would have called the Campbellites a cult.
 If you don’t believe that, check out this literature, entitled Campbellism Exposed, put out by the Southern Baptist Sunday School Board in 1900 (we posted it in 2014).

 However, the point of any article I wrote about the subject of Botham or Brandt Jean was not to dissect their soteriology, but to demonstrate that not all black people fit the liberation theology mold that race-baiters like Tisby and Howard desire to put them.
-Jeff Maples, on the other, hand, did write about the Campbellites and posted the article, So Botham Jean Probably Believed a False Gospel.
+RC, on the other, hand, did write about the Campbellites and posted the article, So Botham Jean Probably Believed a False Gospel.

-In the post, Maples claimed that if Jean believed the doctrine of his denomination and that which was preached by his dad (a Campbellite pastor) and that which was taught by the college ministry for which he interned, he believed a false gospel.
+In the post, RC claimed that if Jean believed the doctrine of his denomination and that which was preached by his dad (a Campbellite pastor) and that which was taught by the college ministry for which he interned, he believed a false gospel.

-Then, I got emails from the Reformed Family Facebook group in which Maples was being slandered and rhetorically maligned by supposed “Calvinists” who didn’t grasp why Sola Fide was such a big deal.
+Then, I got emails from the Reformed Family Facebook group in which RC was being slandered and rhetorically maligned by supposed “Calvinists” who didn’t grasp why Sola Fide was such a big deal.
 Furthermore, they confused the 9th Commandment of “Thou Shalt Not Lie” with “I don’t want to hear this right now.”
 Their understanding of the abiding Moral Law in the Decalogue seemed as astute as a Dispensationalist’s.

 A GAGGLE OF GIRLY MEN